 - Administrative Documents

 - Official Certificates

-These are the type of documents which can be issued with an Apostille certificate to then be used officially in foreign countries.
-The Apostille is placed onto different types of the document for different purposes.
-For example, university certificates and transcripts are often required when going to these countries for working purposes.
-Other documents which also require the Apostille are company documents, examples being Certificates of Incorporation and Articles of Association.
+These are the type of documents which can be issued with an Apostille certificate which are intended for use officially in foreign countries.
+The Apostille is placed onto different types of documents for different purposes.
+For example, university certificates and transcripts often require Apostille when going to these countries for working purposes.
+Other documents which also require the Apostille are company documents, such as Certificates of Incorporation and Articles of Association.
 These documents are required when companies are looking to set up new branches in foreign countries, and this can take place as long as the documents have the Apostille and are legalized.

 Depending on what the document is that needs legalizing, the Apostille can be issued on copies as well as original documents.
 Documents such as Birth, Marriage and Death Certificates and any other documents with official signatures on, the original is required in order to gain the Apostille on that particular document.
 Copies of the documents with the Apostille on them are not accepted as the signature on the documents will not be classed as original.
 If you are traveling abroad for a wedding, you may need Apostilles for marriage on several documents.

 Documents such as Academic Certificates, Transcripts, and Employment Letters can all get the Apostille on copied documents.
 However, before the document can be sent off to get the Apostille these documents must be officially certified by a solicitor or a notary public.
 If they are not correctly signed, they will be rejected, and the Apostille will not be issued.